 A common problem you have to face with starting a home-based business is making sure the people around you understand that it is just as much of a job as an office-based one.

 You can’t take extra long lazy lunches with friends or answer several non-work calls, but the people around you might not understand this.
 People can start to treat you as if you are unemployed.

-It can be easy to slip into the habit of unloading the dishwasher in work hours or running a few errands but before you know it these things become expected of you and your time to build up your business can play second fiddle to other things.
-Set strict working hours and although you can enjoy the perks occasionally remember that your business is your bread and butter and you need to make it number one priority.
+It can be easy to slip into the habit of unloading the dishwasher during work hours or running a few errands but before you know it these things become expected of you and your time to build up your business can play second fiddle to other things.
+Set strict working hours and although you can enjoy the perks occasionally remember that your business is your bread and butter and you need to make it the number one priority.